AdobeDocs/workfront.en/help/classic/manage-work/projects/define-a-business-case/apply-scorecard-to-project-to-generate-alignment-score.md

 You can add scorecards to a project as part of building the business case for the project.

-For more information about building a business case, see [Create a Business Case for a project in Adobe Workfront](../../../manage-work/projects/define-a-business-case/create-business-case.md).
+For more information about building a business case, see [Create a Business Case for a project](../../../manage-work/projects/define-a-business-case/create-business-case.md).

 Your Adobe Workfront administrator ```or group administrator``` must enable the Scorecard section in the Business Case area of your projects before you can access scorecards from the Business Case.
 For information about setting up project preferences and enabling areas of the Business Case, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).